Friesian

 Intro

-The Friesian is an animal often noted for their flashy appearance and movement.
-However they are also tough and willing which makes them as ideal plowing a field as they are in the showring.
+Also called Friese paard, Friesians are noted for their flashy appearance and movement.
+However they are also tough and willing which makes them as ideal for plowing a field as they are in the showring.

 Origins

-One of the only surviving indigenous breeds of the Netherlands, the Friesian horse was used as military mounts as far back as 150 A.D.
+One of the only surviving indigenous breeds of the Netherlands, the Friesian horse was used as military mounts as far back as the 13th century.
 Thought to be the foundation for the “Old English Black” which is an ancestor to both the Shire horse and the Fell Pony.

 During the 18th and 19th centuries this animal was restricted to the provinces of Friesland where they were bred mainly as trotters.
-Their blood also runs through the veins of the Russian Orlov and American trotting horses.
+An official studbook was established in 1879 and their blood has contributed to Russian Orlovs and American trotting horses.

 Features